kiba/Writings/atg/chp8_setup.md

 The airman felt that he had dodged a bullet there.

 ***
-**November 4, 2015**
+**December 14, 2015**
 **Area Fifty-one**
 **Colonel Frank Cromwell**

 With the Tok'ra tunneling crystal, it was very easy to set up a clandestine underground base, with a parallel SGC modeled on its counterpart.

 It didn't take very long for the tunnels to remodeled to look like a fortress, with the stargate being the centerpiece of it all.
-The ugliness of grey concrete became the facade of the tok'ra tunnels.
+The ugliness of grey concrete became the facade of the tok'ra tunnels as the US Air Force focused on completing the project.
+Whereas other projects took years to complete, this was assembled in just two month.

 Colonel Frank Cromwell wasn't an expert in setting up a military base, so he stayed out of it until it was near complete.
-His time was spent back home learning from O'Neill on fieldcraft.

-He came back to the future just today and was now attending a meeting with the leaderships for this SGC.

-The commanding officer of this SGC is General Mark Whitman from the airforce.
+He spent time with O'Neill, learning the fieldcraft needed, and training with an uptimer team at the same time.

+Now he was back, with a team at hand.

+Everyone gathered to watch the gate connect to another world in this dimensions, some of them in the gate room, while others are watching from conference rooms.
+Security with M-16 rifles were heavily posted in the gateroom in case of incursion, even though the connection is outgoing.
+It might be the case that whoever will be on the other side will attempt to dial back.

+Of course, with an iris shield gifted from his Earth, the adversaries will find themselves squashed.
+The iris shield can be overcome, but that's why they have security posted.

+Lessons learned from the other SGC were already incorporated as much as possible, the past few weeks was spent on constant drilling.
+That made Cromwell confident in this SGC, though there's still the unknown.

+Nobody knows what's going to be on the other side.

+An address was dialed, and the gate connected with no incident.

+"All status nominal," a gate technician said.
+"Activating the rover."
+Tension rose as the rover continue up to the ramp and into the unknown.

+Then, a signal came in from the rover.
+Not long afterward, the base received telemetry.
+Everyone now has something to look at.

+It was an airless moon, the landscape remscient of Earth's moon, but it was also clear that the rover was staring down a blue and brown planet, with a geography that can't be mistaken for Earth.

+Everyone clapped.

+"We're receiving radio signals from the surface," the technician said.

+Everyone clapped again, this time louder.

+Frank Cromwell knew that his team won't be going there anytime soon.
+They have no spacesuits for it.